There is really nothing like a fruit pie!

 - 1/2 block frozen puff pastry - defrosted

-Moisten the edge of the pie dishes with a little water, or diary free milk and top each dish with a piece of pastry, pushing it down on the rim.
+- Moisten the edge of the pie dishes with a little water, or dairy free milk and top each dish with a piece of pastry, pushing it down on the rim.